phongduong/my-portfolio/data/posts/rename-a-file-with-gulp-rename.md

 gulp
 ```

 After running the command, you will see `test.min.js` in the `src/js` directory.
-You can use gulp-rename to change dirname, add prefix or suffix to your file's name
+You can use gulp-rename to change `dirname`, add `prefix` or `suffix` to your file's name